aasanchez/ev-protocols/website/docs/ocpi/06-modules/02-credentials/06-object-description.md

 when a CPO provides *white-label* services for *virtual* CPOs.

-One or more roles and thus `party_id` and `country_code` sets are provided here to inform a server about the `party_id` and `country_code` sets a client will use when pushing [Client Owned Objects](/ocpi/04-transport-and-format/01-json-http-implementation-guide.md#client-owned-object-push).
-This helps a server to determine the URLs a client will use when pushing a [Client Owned Object](/ocpi/04-transport-and-format/01-json-http-implementation-guide.md#client-owned-object-push).
-The `country_code` is added to make certain the URL used when pushing a [Client Owned Object](/ocpi/04-transport-and-format/01-json-http-implementation-guide.md#client-owned-object-push) is unique as there might be multiple parties in the world with the same `party_id`.
+One or more roles and thus `party_id` and `country_code` sets are provided here to inform a server about the `party_id` and `country_code` sets a client will use when pushing
+\<\</docs/ocpi/04-transport-and-format/01-json-http-implementation-guide.md#client-owned-object-push,Client Owned
+Objects\>\>.
+This helps a server to determine the URLs a client will use when pushing a
+\<\</docs/ocpi/04-transport-and-format/01-json-http-implementation-guide.md#client-owned-object-push,Client Owned
+Object\>\>.
+The `country_code` is added to make certain the URL used when pushing a
+\<\</docs/ocpi/04-transport-and-format/01-json-http-implementation-guide.md#client-owned-object-push,Client Owned
+Object\>\> is unique as there might be multiple parties in the world with the same `party_id`.
 The combination of `country_code` and `party_id` should always be unique though.
 A party operating in multiple countries can always use the home country of the company for all connections.

 For example: EVSE IDs can be pushed under the country and provider identification of a company, even if the EVSEs are actually located in a different country.
 This way it is not necessary to establish one OCPI connection per country a